Ontology Object Properties are Data Model Associative Entities – not Relationships

 Background

-Commercial Data Modeling tools have be around for more than two decades.
-Since their first versions, model transformations, the generation of a Physical Data Model from the LDM has been a core feature.
+Commercial Data Modeling tools have existed for more than two decades.
+Since their first versions, model transformations have been a core feature of these tools, generating a physical data model from the LDM.

-Enterprise Modeling tools also support the transformation of data into object-oriented models and vice versa.
+Enterprise Modeling tools also support data transformation into object-oriented models and vice versa.

 These transformations are straight-forward and well-defined because the models describe information data sets with relationships between the sets :